-I tasted this pie and immediately put it into the freezer for Thanksgiving.
+I tasted the chocolate peanut pie and immediately put it into the freezer for Thanksgiving.
 I’m giving it the Mel Ate It tag prematurely, but I guarantee he WILL eat it.
 (Or, at least a bite, lol.)

-If you try ONE pie this holiday, try this one.
+If you try ONE pie recipe this holiday, try this chocolate peanut pie.
 You won’t be disappointed!

 Chocolate Peanut Pie